avasopht/stroll/readme.md

 2. Wall kick behaviour
 3. Rotation of blocks (including rules for rotations that can allow you to tight fittings)

-Improvements and missing features:
+:joystick: | Improvements and missing features
+-|-

-:heavy_plus_sign: Piece generation is improved (allocation of pieces is well distributed so that you never have repeat tetrion, or long streams with any tetrion absent).
+:heavy_plus_sign: | Piece generation is improved (allocation of pieces is well distributed so that you never have repeat tetrion, or long streams with any tetrion absent).

-:heavy_minus_sign: Does not display next tetrion.
+:heavy_minus_sign: | Does not display next tetrion.

-:heavy_minus_sign: You actually can't lose.
+:heavy_minus_sign: | You actually can't lose.